 What’s better: custom building the telemedicine platform or an off-the-shelf solution?

 According to the Physician’s Foundation, 40 percent of doctors aren’t satisfied with the solution that they use and would like better customization of features based on their needs.

 With custom telemedicine platform, the ownership is in your hands and not the vendor’s.
 This makes it possible to have a platform that is tailored to meet your specific needs.

 You don’t have to rely on the vendors for the incorporation of features you want.
 It also ensures that you can design the workflows according to your practice and don’t have to stick to cookie-cutter templates that exist in the market.

-With the telehealth landscape rapidly advancing, having a custom telemedicine platform also ensures that you can keep up with innovations such as artificial intelligence, big data and the internet of medical things to deliver an enhanced patient experience.
+With the telemedicine landscape rapidly advancing, having a custom telemedicine platform also ensures that you can keep up with innovations such as artificial intelligence, big data and the internet of medical things to deliver an enhanced patient experience.

 How to decide the features to be included in the first version/MVP of the telemedicine platform?